Client-Developer-ID/upweb/README.md

 # Not a Dev Simple Uptime Website Project
-This project is created by Staff #4, Mednoob in just approximately 1 - 2 hours
+A simple uptime website project created with Node.Js, Express, and EJS This project is created by Staff #4, Mednoob in just approximately 1 - 2 hours

 ## How to Use